-The Partnership will pay for all costs and expenses incurred in connection with the operation and administration of the Partnership.
-It is expected that these costs and expenses will include, without limitation: (a) mailing and printing expenses for periodic reports to Limited Partners and for meeting materials, if any; (b) fees and disbursements payable to auditors and legal and technical advisors of the Partnership; (c) fees and disbursements payable to CDS or the Registrar and Transfer Agent, and service providers for performing certain financial, record-keeping, reporting and general administrative services and fees and disbursements and other costs and expenses payable pursuant to the Partnership's borrowings, if any; (d) taxes and ongoing regulatory filing fees; (e) any reasonable out-of-pocket expenses incurred by the General Partner or its agents in connection with its ongoing obligations to the Partnership; (f) expenditures incurred in connection with activities at Producing Long Life Assets, AMIs, Additional Wells or pursuant to Earned Interests; and (g) any expenditures which may be incurred in connection with the completion of Offers, dissolution of the Partnership and implementation of a Liquidity Event.
+The Partnership will pay from the Operating Reserve and revenue from Investments, all reasonable out-ofpocket expenses incurred in connection with the operation, administration and analysis of Investments and any ongoing legal, accounting and reporting requirements of the Partnership.
+The Oil & Gas Royalty Income Class will bear all of the Partnership's expenses that are directly attributable to it.
+It is expected that these costs and expenses will include, without limitation: (a) mailing and printing expenses for periodic reports to Oil & Gas Royalty Income Class Limited Partners and for meeting materials, if any; (b) fees and disbursements payable to auditors and legal and technical advisors of the Partnership; (c) fees and disbursements payable to CDS or the Registrar and Transfer Agent, and service providers for performing certain financial, record-keeping, reporting and general administrative services and fees and disbursements; (d) taxes and ongoing regulatory filing fees; (e) any reasonable out-of-pocket expenses incurred by the General Partner or its agents in connection with its ongoing obligations to the Partnership; (f) expenditures incurred in connection with activities at Producing Long Life GORR Assets, Other GORR Assets, AMIs, Additional Wells or pursuant to Earned Interests; and (g) any expenditures which may be incurred in connection with the completion of Offers, dissolution of the Partnership and implementation of a Liquidity Event.
 In addition, the Partnership will be responsible for the geological, geophysical, land, engineering and economic review, project analysis and evaluation expenses incurred in connection with the evaluation of potential Investment opportunities.
 The Partnership will not be responsible for the salaries of the officers and directors of CADO.